rhymeswithvocal/digital-garden/_notes/working-and-creating/criticism.md

 Obviously, it's easy to take criticism too personally.
 However, I think there's also a certain onus on the criticizer to be sure that they're critiquing the performance and not the person.
 When I write a rough draft of something and someone identifies the spots where it's weak, I'm thankful for the opportunity to strengthen it.
 If I write a rough draft and a person says "your writing needs some improvement," that doesn't help me do a better job on that project, but it does hurt my feelings a little.
 It frames the weak writing as somewhat innate to me, rather than something that exists outside of me and can be improved.

+## Challenge Networks

+Adam Grant talks often about the importance of "challenge networks" in addition to support networks.
+Challenge networks are made up of folks that will push back on your bad ideas or weak attempts, to help you improve.

 ---
 ### Sources, resources, links